“Get a taste of the real Kerala by checking into this authentic and super-friendly homestay, just 10km from Fort Cochin”

 - Bicycles Available

-The Garden Room is in a wing of the main house and, while perhaps not as stylish as other i-escape hotels around Cochin, it's meticulously clean and tidy.
-You get a mosquito-netted twin room, a second single room, your own veranda (perfect for afternoon tea), and a fan - but, in keeping with Jos' eco-friendly philosophy, no air-conditioning.
+The Garden Room and Heritage Room sit at opposite wings of the main house, and while perhaps not as stylish as other i-escape hotels around Cochin, they're meticulously clean and tidy.
+You get a mosquito-netted twin room, your own veranda (perfect for afternoon tea), and air-conditioning to keep you cool throughout the night.
 There are old wooden shutters, patterned wall hangings and quirky old furniture (luggage racks made of bamboo, old mango pots converted to bed lamps and wooden stags' heads on the wall).
-The 2 bathrooms are small but spotless, with walk-in showers.
+The bathrooms are small but spotless, with walk-in showers.